CMoncur/docker-nginx-gunicorn-hug/README.md

-# docker-gunicorn-hug
+# docker-uwsgi-hug

-Boilerplate for a docker image containing Docker, uWSGI, and Hug
+Boilerplate for a Docker image containing a Python project utilizing uWSGI and Hug

 ## Getting started